vera-rykalina/vera-rykalina/README.md

-- 👋 Hi, I’m @vera-rykalina
+- 👋 Hi, I’m Vera.
+I am research scientist with the major focus on HIV.
-- 👀 I’m interested in Bioinformatics and Machine Learning
+- 👀 I’m interested in Bioinformatics and Machine Learning.
-- 🌱 I’m currently learning Applied Bioinformatics and Biostatistics
+- 🌱 I’m currently working on creating pipelines, using Nextflow.
-- 💞️ I’m looking to collaborate on Data Science projects.

 <!---
 vera-rykalina/vera-rykalina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.